-Having a good grasp of what is trending will enable you focus on creating and trying out new designs.
+Having a good grasp of what is trending will enable you to focus on creating and trying out new designs.

 You will need to remain updated, knowledge-wise and skill-wise about industry information and trends; and also network with colleagues in the same area through seminars and conferences.

 That way you know about your customer’s preferences and needs, and make adjustments accordingly.

 28. Hold Fashion Shows and Sell Your Products/Services